EECS470WN14-group3/flux-documentation/chapters/running-jobs/writing-job-scripts.md

 As you can see, short of those 3 weird `#PBS` comment lines, this is just your regular old, run-of-the-mill bash script.
 We'll cover _how_ to submit this job in the next section.
 For now, __assume that running this job produces 2 new text files__ in the working directory: `hello-world-job.sh.o12253000` and `hello-world-job.sh.e12253000`.

-### Log Files
-You seem like a smart person; I'm guessing you've figured out that it's no coincidence they're named `{job-script}.{'o' or 'e'}{numbers}`.
-The default behavior of PBS is to dump two files into the directory that the job was __submitted from __.
-The `{numbers}` portion of the filename is the __Job ID__ which is established by PBS for tracking purposes and returned to the user upon successful submission.
-The `{'o' or 'e'}` portion indicates that these files contain the "output" and "error" logs, respectively.
-Remember how we said PBS runs "unattended programs?"
-Since we can't (generally speaking) watch `STDOUT` and `STDERR` while a job is running, PBS pipes everything from `STDOUT` into the `{'o'}` log and everything from `STDERR` into the `{'e'}` log.
-This way, we can review what the program printed to the terminal while we weren't watching.

-#### TL;DR
-`./le-job 1> le-job.sh.o1234567 2> le-job.sh.e1234567`
+These files contain outpuf from `STDOUT` and `STDERR`, respectively.
+More on these files in just a minute.

 ### Job Attributes
 Let's turn your attention back to those 3 weird lines that start with `#PBS`.